ahmedkaludi/accelerated-mobile-pages/README.md

 * Fixed: If twitter embed code is added then other blockquotes tag are not working #2750
 * Fixed: Custom post type is showing a blank page in the swift theme #2512
 * Fixed: Conflict with the Schema and Structure data plugin #2777
+* Fixed: In the swift theme the Sticky social icons overlaps #2601
+* Fixed: " Top " Button functionality to be improved. #2529
+* Fixed: Drop down icon appearing twice #2785

 = 0.9.97.23 (18th December 2018) =
 * Fixed: Sub menu items and arrows are not functioning in publisher theme. #2672